-Easy Beef Stir Fry is the perfect Chinese-restaurant-style dish that you can make at home.
-To get that delicious flavor restaurant-quality beef and broccoli stir fry, add your favorite vegetables and of course lots of broccoli (naturally).
+Easy Beef Stir Fry is the perfect Chinese-restaurant-inspired dish that you can make at home.
+To get delicious flavor use lots of been, your favorite vegetables, and of course a great sauce.

 Beef for Stir Fry

 So, what kind of beef is best for stir fry?
 I use either sirloin or flank steak in my beef stir fry recipe because it is tasty, affordable, and can be easily tenderized.
 You can use chuck steak as well.
 The secret to making the best beef stir fry using flank steak is all in how you slice the meat.
 Thin slices, across the grain is the key.
 Here’s how to do it:

 - Trim away any silver skin, or other tough connective tissue that often surrounds a cut of beef.

 - Look at the way the grains are running, you will see long lines of muscle.

 - You want to slice across the long lines (across the grain) for the most tender meat.
 I cut 1/4 inch thick.

 Now you’re ready to marinate and/or tenderize.